ispringtech/kubexit/README.md

 Logging:
 - `KUBEXIT_VERBOSE_LEVEL` - Set logger verbose level.
 If more than 0 all collected logs printed to stdout
+- `KUBEXIT_INSTANT_LOGGING` - Makes each event-trace log their events immediately with trace log level

 ## Logging